Barrier island: Boulder Bank

 An unusual natural structure in New Zealand may give clues to the formation processes of barrier islands.
 The Boulder Bank, at the entrance to Nelson Haven at the northern end of the South Island, is a unique 13 km-long stretch of rocky substrate a few metres in width.
 It is not strictly a barrier island, as it is linked to the mainland at one end.
 The Boulder Bank is composed of granodiorite from Mackay Bluff, which lies close to the point where the bank joins the mainland.
 It is still debated what process or processes have resulted in this odd structure, though longshore drift is the most accepted hypothesis.
 Studies have been conducted since 1892 to determine the speed of boulder movement.
 Rates of the top-course gravel movement have been estimated at 7.5 metres a year.

 Types

-Richard Davis distinguishes two types of barrier islands, wave-dominated and mixed-energy.
+Barrier islands can be classified by their dominant coastal processes that influence their formation and change over time.